kool-dev/kool/README.md

 ## Getting started

 It is easy to get started leveraging `kool`.
-Provided you have all requirements (Docker and Docker Compose).

 To create a new Laravel project you only need to: